liangend/DeepGCF/README.md

 # Example: python src/samplePairs.py -i position/hg19.susScr11.basepair.gz -o position/hg38.susScr11.50bp
 ```

 ### 3. Feature predition using DeepSEA

 ### 4. Training DeepGCF

 Finally, we can train the DeepGCF model using the functional features predicted using DeepSEA as the inputs.
 To make predictions for human regions from even chromosomes or the X chromosome and the corresponding paired pig regions, we train a DeepGCF model using paired regions from odd human and pig chromosomes.
 Similarly, paired regions from even human and pig chromosomes are used to train the model for predictions on human regions from odd chromosomes and the corresponding paired pig regions.
-Example input files for training DeepGCF are provided [here](https://github.com/liangend/DeepGCF/tree/main/DeepGCF_example).
+Example input files for training DeepGCF using odd chromosomes are provided [here](https://github.com/liangend/DeepGCF/tree/main/DeepGCF_example).

 1. Hyper-parameter search.
 Train N neural networks, each with randomly selected combinations of hyper-parameters and trained on the same subset of the whole training set.
 ```